Vrbata's late goal lifts Coyotes past Sabres

 GLENDALE, Ariz.
+(AP) -- After two lackluster periods following a pre-game trade, Radim Vrbata and the Arizona Coyotes came to life.

-(AP) -- Radim Vrbata scored with 18.9 seconds left to cap a three-goal third period and lift the Arizona Coyotes over the Buffalo Sabres 3-2 on Sunday night.
+Vrbata scored with 18.9 seconds left to cap Arizona's three-goal third period and lift the Coyotes over the Buffalo Sabres 3-2 on Sunday night.

 Vrbata took a pass from Alex Goligoski to the left of the Buffalo net, skated halfway between the blue line and the left faceoff circle, hesitated for a second and fired a shot through traffic and past goaltender Anders Nilsson.

+''He's an unrestricted free agent.
+It's as simple as that,'' he said. ''With the position our group is in and the process we're going through, these are the steps you have to take.''

-Vrbata also had an assist, and Max Domi and Jamie McGinn also scored for the trade-depleted Coyotes, who snapped a two-game skid.
+Vrbata also had an assist, and Max Domi also scored for the Coyotes, who snapped a two-game skid.
 Louis Domingue made 31 saves.

+Vrbata, who signed as a free agent in August, also is eyeing the upcoming trade deadline with care.

+''There's a couple of days left and I haven't heard anything so we'll see what happens,'' he said. ''If this is the last season for me, I'd like to finish it here.''

 Jack Eichel had a goal and an assist, and Evan Rodrigues also scored for the Sabres, who have lost three straight.
 Nilsson stopped 26 shots.